 What does assistance cover?

 Veterans assistance for hearing loss is dependent upon your unique situation and benefits package.
-To determine what benefits you may be eligible for, please contact the VA center in your area.
+To determine what benefits you may be eligible for, please contact the VA facility in your area.

 As the only American-owned and operated provider of hearing solutions, Starkey is proud to support those who have served our country with the best in American innovation.
 As a world leader in hearing innovation, Starkey has helped millions of patients experience more with never-before-seen hearing aid technologies.